hubbleai/carbon-connect-js/README.md

 ### 22. getTextChunks()

-- **Description**: This method retrieves all URLs from a specified web page.
-It sends a GET request to the Carbon service with the target URL as a parameter.
-The Carbon service will then fetch the content of the specified web page and parse it to extract all URLs.
+- **Description**: This method fetches text chunks based on the specified user file ID and other optional parameters.

 - **Parameters**: The `getTextChunks()` method accepts an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
   - `userFileId` (number): ID of the user file for which text chunks are being fetched.
   - `limit` (number, optional): Maximum number of text chunks to retrieve.
 Defaults to 10.
   - `offset` (number, optional): The number to start the fetch from.
 Useful for pagination.
 Defaults to 0.